TraGicCode/tragiccode-wsusserver/README.md

 **NOTE: The time it takes to finish the initial synchronization depends on the languages, products, and update classifications that were selected.
 It also depends on your internete connection as well.**

-**NOTE: When you perform post-installation configuration tasks in the wsus wizard, this is the part at the end that has a check box asking if you want to begin initial synchronization.**
+**NOTE: When you perform post-installation configuration tasks in the WSUS wizard, this is the part at the end that has a check box asking if you want to begin initial synchronization.**

 #### `send_sync_notification`